 There are no strict rules for amber-list countries as compared to red-list countries.

 Travelers from “green” list countries will have to take the pre-departure test as well as PCR before entering the UK.

 If they follow the instructions given by the UK government, they will not have to quarantine themselves and are free to move anywhere in the country.

 Travel within England, Wales, and Scotland with permits, as is travel abroad in line with the traffic light system.

 Travel Restrictions for the people of the UK:

 If you’re a UK resident and wish to visit other countries there are some restrictions for your traveling as well.
-Residents of England, Scotland, and Wales allows to visit different countries since May 17, when the restrictions to travel abroad for the UK residents ended. on May 24, Northern Ireland, remove the restrictions.
+Residents of England, Scotland, and Wales allows visiting different countries since May 17, when the restrictions to travel abroad for UK residents ended. on May 24, Northern Ireland, remove the restrictions.

 Travelers can visit “amber” or “red” list destinations but the restrictions are much stricter, making them a far less attractive option for travelers.